aprilggg/Lightning_Analysis_NWRA/lightning_burst_identification/visualization_documentation.md

 # Lightning Burst Threshold Visualizations
-Visualizations in this directory can also be found [here](https://drive.google.com/drive/folders/1iIZx4ThnT8KyQc6pDPAemjYb0Ma_OFd_?usp=drive_link).
+Visualizations in the [visualizations directory](visualizations/) can also be found in this [Google Drive folder](https://drive.google.com/drive/folders/1iIZx4ThnT8KyQc6pDPAemjYb0Ma_OFd_?usp=drive_link).
+There are 2172 files in the `visualizations` folder.

 ### Directory Overview
 This directory contains the following visualizations for each TC:*